iRNA-COSI/APAeval/summary_workflows/differential_usage/specification/D_benchmark_specification.md

 Calculated metrics are saved in JSON file adhering to OpenEBench schema.
 Assessment output is generated for each tool separately and contains values of calculated metrics for a given input dataset.
-Consolidation output contains summarized data from all benchmarked tools within one challenge in a format suitable for plotting, e.g. single values for barplot or X,Y value pairs for 2D scatter plot.
+Aggregation output contains summarized metrics values from all benchmarked tools for all plots of the given challenge.
+Consolidation output combines assessment data for the participant currently benchmarked with aggregation of previously benchmarked participants and will be uploaded to the OEB DB.

 | # | Format | Link | Example data | Description |
 | :-- | :--- | :--- | :--- | :-------- |